SaraVieira/starter-book/README.md

-# Gatsby Starter Book
+# Book Starter

 A gatsby starter focused on simplicity to help you create books.

 - 📖 Create Book from markdown files
 - 🖼 Generate PDF with Light and Dark Mode
-- 📚 Generates Epub
+- 📚 Generates Epub file
 - 👩‍💻 Creates a preview site

 [PDF Light Example](./book/book-light.pdf)